Skip to main content

 Washington Consumer Protection Act (RCW 19.86) / Washington Collection Agency Act

 In addition to the federal FDCPA, Washington has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

 How long to respond in Washington?